critesjosh/ZKP-Languages/README.md

 ## Visualizations

 Graphs are provided to illustrate:

 - Number of repositories with more than 1 star for each language.
 - Number of repositories updated after 1 January 2024 for each language.
 - Number of repositories with more than 10 total issues for each language.
 - Percentage of Circom VS ZoKrates programs.
 - Comparison of the total number of repositories across all zkVMs VS Circom VS ZoKrates.

+## Results

+The analysis revealed the following key insights:

+- **Circom** appears to be the most popular ZKP language, likely due to its strong performance and optimisation capabilities for building circuits.
+- **Cairo** stands out as the most widely adopted zkVM, most likely because it was released early and powers *StarkNet*, a popular Layer-2 scaling solution on Ethereum.
+- **zkVMs** have seen great usage from 2024, surpassing Circom in growth trends, indicating a shift toward virtual machine-based ZKP solutions.
+This shift likely reflects the growing preference for zkVMs, which offer greater usability by enabling developers to write general-purpose programs rather than focusing on low-level circuit design.
+- **ZoKrates** shows very limited usage, likely due to its comparatively lower performance and stagnated development (with the last commit recorded in April 2024).

 ## Repository Structure